 3. Let go of what you have lost

-For as long as I can remember, one of the toxic habits that have contributed the most to my unhappiness is nostalgia.
+For as long as I can remember, one of the toxic habits that has contributed the most to my unhappiness is nostalgia.

 Rather than live in the moment, I prohibit myself from enjoying what I have by simply focusing on what has been lost.